ndzhakav16-cloud/Bright-Coffee-Data-Analysis/README.md

 # Bright-Coffee-Analysis
-AnalyZING Data For The New CEO to understand the current position of the Company based on last momnth
+Analyzing Data For The New CEO to understand the current position of the Company based on last month